rmedina97/peering-guide/declarative-peering-guide.md

 #### Example Resources to Be Applied (Provider Cluster)

-The following example resources illustrate the configuration to be applied on the provider cluster
+The following example resources illustrate the configuration to be applied on the provider cluster.
 The first resource is a Secret containing the WireGuard key pair generated for the provider cluster itself:

 ```yaml